cornellt/todo-crow/README.md

 [todo-crow](https://todo-crow.vercel.app) by Thomas Cornell

-A simple, yet elegant, todo-list app.
+A simple, yet elegant, todo-list app with full authentication.

 Implemented and deployed using:
 - Next.js